antunjurkovic-collab/trusted-collab-tunnel/README.md

 **Trademark Notice:**
 "Trusted Collaboration Tunnel" and "TCT" are pending trademark applications.

-**Note**: The patent-pending technology enables 60-90% bandwidth savings through sitemap-first verification and zero-fetch optimization.
+**Note**: The patent-pending technology enables up to 90% bandwidth savings through sitemap-first verification and zero-fetch optimization.
 This GPL implementation is provided for website owners to benefit from these savings.
 Large-scale commercial users who build services around this protocol should obtain appropriate licensing.

 ## Specification & Resources